gnello/in-memory-file-storage-server/doc/filesystem.md

 #### Open with "lock" flag
 In this case, the file must be present in the filesystem and it must not be locked by other threads.
-In addition, it must not be already opened by other threads, including the invoking thread, that means that his reference count must be equal to zero.
+In addition, it must not be already opened by other threads, including the invoking one, that means that his reference count must be equal to zero.
 After that, it can be locked without additional concerns.
 If the file is not present or is locked by other threads, then the opening will fail.
 If the file is opened by other threads, including the invoking one, the filesystem will wait until each thread closes it and his reference count shrinks to zero, then it will lock the file as soon as possible.